Whitesaltyduck/backend-system/README.md

 The objective was not application complexity, but understanding **how real delivery systems behave**, how they fail, and how they are responsibly operated and decommissioned.

 ---
+## Problem Statement

+Most cloud backend failures are caused not by application logic, but by misconfigured CI/CD pipelines, identity mismatches, environment drift, and incorrect assumptions about cloud runtimes.

+This project investigates those failure modes by building, deploying, breaking, debugging, and decommissioning a production-style backend system on Azure.

+---

 ## Project Intent